 Metal will probably never be ‘the mainstream’.
 And – I guess – nobody really wants to go there neither.
 Yet, to survive in any meaningful form, the genre needs to reform itself.

 Creativity is the name and courage is the game.
 Fusion – as mentioned before – should not even be a term anymore, but the norm to forge new metallic tunes in ways not seen before.

 In short, new ideas, fueled by the signs of the current times, need to find the fans’ turntables.
 Something exciting and commercially sound.
 After all, no fan wants to pay for something they actually don’t fancy.
 And I can’t blame them.

-Think Rammstein, Nightwish, Black Sabbath, Within Temptation with reservation, the aforementioned Rotting Christ – the list is pretty big.
+Think Rammstein, Nightwish, Black Sabbath, Within Temptation, the aforementioned Rotting Christ – the list is pretty big.
 But even so, compared to the faceless masses of metal bands out there, only a tiny slice of metal outfits really possesses those steely hooks.
 Those used to catch fans.
 A fucking gazillion of them.

 So no, metal is not dead, nor have we heard any knell so far.
 And we truly have no requirement for a dirge at this point.
 But we may very well get there if things deteriorate further.
-Because – for by my cold metallic heart – I cannot see how this bunch of entrenched musicians will be able to liberate themselves and float to the top of any top ten.
+Because – by my ice-cold metallic heart – I cannot see how this bunch of entrenched musicians will be able to liberate themselves, embrace change, and float to the top of any top ten.

 There, you have it.